Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: System-Level Geometric Analysis

-In contrast, when the orbital inclination decreases below $90^\circ$, the cross-track error initially decreases due to the enhanced geometric diversity introduced by the lateral offset of the satellite trajectory.
-However, when the inclination continues to move further away, the error gradually increases again, as the degradation in overall measurement geometry and the associated increase in DDOP outweigh the benefits brought by additional cross-track information.
-This results in a non-monotonic, symmetric error profile.
+\Cref{fig:Inclination_cross} shows the cross-track positioning error as a function of the satellite pass maximum elevation.
+A pronounced peak is observed at a maximum elevation angle of $90^\circ$, corresponding to the satellite trajectory passing directly overhead the receiver.
+In this configuration, the LOS vectors remain nearly coplanar throughout the satellite pass, leading to limited geometric diversity in the cross-track direction.
+As a result, cross-track observability is significantly degraded, with the estimation error nearly reaching $10^5$ m.
+In contrast, when the maximum elevation decreases from $90^\circ$, the cross-track error initially decreases due to the enhanced geometric diversity introduced by the lateral offset of the satellite trajectory.
+However, when the pass moves further away from the receiver and the maximum elevation becomes too low, the error gradually increases again, as the degradation in overall measurement geometry and the associated increase in DDOP outweigh the benefits brought by additional cross-track information.
+This results in a non-monotonic and approximately symmetric error profile, indicating that an optimal maximum elevation angle exists at which the cross-track positioning error is minimized.

 \Cref{fig:Inclination_along} illustrates the variation pattern of the along-track error, which exhibits an opposite trend compared to the cross-track error.
-The minimum error is minimized to within approximately $10^2$ m when the maximum satellite elevation approaches $90^\circ$.
-As the elevation deviates from this configuration, along-track observability diminishes, causing the estimation error to increase continuously.
+The along-track error reaches its minimum, approximately on the order of $10^2$ m, when the maximum satellite elevation approaches $90^\circ$.
+As the pass deviates from this near-overhead configuration, along-track observability diminishes, causing the estimation error to increase continuously.

-It is not difficult to notice that the geometry of the satellite passes determines a clear trade-off between along-track observability and cross-track observability.
+The results indicate that the satellite pass maximum elevation determines a clear trade-off between along-track and cross-track observability.
 A near-zenith pass improves along-track estimation because the Doppler measurements change more strongly over time, but it also weakens cross-track estimation because the observation geometry remains nearly coplanar.
 This phenomenon highlights a fundamental limitation of single-satellite positioning using Doppler measurements.

-Combining the results in \Cref{fig:Inclination_cross,fig:Inclination_along}, the most single-satellite positioning performance in the considered scenario appears when the maximum satellite elevation is around $60^\circ$.
-At this point, the cross-track error reaches its minimum, while the along-track error remains close to its minimum value, indicating a near-optimal trade-off between the two directions.
+Combining the results in \Cref{fig:Inclination_cross,fig:Inclination_along}, the best overall single-satellite positioning performance in the considered scenario appears when the maximum satellite elevation is around $60^\circ$.
+At this point, the cross-track error, which largely dominates in the overall positioning error, reaches its minimum, while the along-track error remains close to its minimum value, indicating a near-optimal trade-off between the two directions.